yokalona/livadator/README.md

 4. ✅ Is validator succeeded or not determining function
 5. Add cool looking logs and several levels of logging
 6. ✅ With default options function
+7. ✅ Override default values for required and options

 ## Happy using